-We all want to win.
-But each of us defines winning differently.
-So, what’s your win?
+We all want to win, but each of us defines winning differently.
+How do you define success?

 - Think about someone you know who has achieved something you would like to achieve one day.
 What qualities do they possess?
 How do they live their life?